 Richard Bideau pursued a career in Chemical Engineering before turning to ceramics.
 For Richard, crystalline glazes with their complex chemistry are irresistible.

-Crystal formation is a little like the growth of frost on a cold window pane, only it happens in the molten glaze at a temperature of over 1000?C and the crystals are composed of zinc silicate rather than water ice.
-The crystal shapes and colours can vary enormously: pale green needles, deep red flower-like blooms and blue iridescent stars are just some of the possibilities.
+Crystal formation is a little like the growth of frost on a cold window pane, only it happens in the molten glaze at a temperature of over 1000c.
+The crystals are composed of zinc silicate rather than water ice.
+The crystal shapes and colours can vary enormously.
+Pale green needles, deep red flower-like blooms and blue irridescent stars are just some of the possibilities.